py5coding/py5book/content/user_functions.md

     py5.box(250)
 ```

 Here, the `pre_draw()` function is used to update the rotation angles.
-If the rotation angles were updated in the `draw()` function, the angles would change between the anaglyph's right and left frames, impeding the 3D effect.
+If the rotation angles were updated in the `draw()` function, the angles would change between the anaglyph's right and left frames, interfering with the 3D effect.

 Again, the `pre_draw()` and `post_draw()` user functions are only for Camera3D users.
 If you would like to learn more about py5 and Camera3D, read [](/how_tos/use_camera3D).